Skip to content

 Along this journey, you can find yourself close to Changdeokgung Palace.
 This is Seoul’s second-oldest royal Palace after Gyeongbokgung-Palace.
 It’s also a known UNESCO World Cultural Heritage site.
 The Palace is not the only thing that attracts visitors from all over the world, though!
 The Palace’s secret garden, also known as Huwon Secret Garden, with Mount Bugaksan as a natural background, has made this area one of the most stunning spots in Seoul.

 While most parts of the Palace need no entry fee, the garden requires a little money.
-But with a calm lily pond, a two-story pavilion, and a spectacular 300-year-old tree, it’s definitely worth the price!
+But it’s worth the price with a calm lily pond, a two-story pavilion, and a spectacular 300-year-old tree!

 Insadong